 - All users: People who have installed your app.

-Remarketing lists created in Firebase
+Data segments created in Firebase

-Sharing remarketing lists between Google Ads accounts
+Sharing data segments between Google Ads accounts

 Manager accounts with access to Firebase data can also share Firebase data with managed accounts.
-The Firebase account admin can share those lists with other managed accounts, or with manager accounts.
-If at any point the link between the Google Ads account and Firebase is broken, then all of the other accounts sharing that data will no longer have access, and the ad groups targeting lists based on those accounts will stop running.
+The Firebase account admin can share those segments with other managed accounts, or with manager accounts.
+If at any point the link between the Google Ads account and Firebase is broken, then all of the other accounts sharing that data will no longer have access, and the ad groups targeting segments based on those accounts will stop running.